raspberrypilearning/rainbow-run/en/step_1.md

 You can follow our [Unity guide](https://projects.raspberrypi.org/en/projects/unity-guide){:target="_blank"} to install Unity Hub and the Unity Editor for your operating system.

-You will also need to download the [Unity starter package](https://rpf.io/p/en/rainbow-run-go){:target="_blank"} of assets before starting.
+You will also need to download the [More Unity starter package](https://rpf.io/p/en/rainbow-run-go){:target="_blank"} of assets before starting.

 ### Recommended previous experience

 The projects in this More Unity path are suitable for creators with some experience of Unity.
-If you are new to Unity our [Introduction to Unity: 3D Objects, Character Controllers, Colliders, Text and Buttons](https://projects.raspberrypi.org/en/raspberrypi/unity-intro) path is a great place to start.
+If you are new to Unity our [Introduction to Unity path](https://projects.raspberrypi.org/en/raspberrypi/unity-intro) is a great place to start and learn all about; 3D Objects, Character Controllers, Colliders, Text and Buttons.